ihmeuw/vivarium_inputs/docs/gbd_ms_functions.rst

 Unit test in place? -- Yes

 get_cause_deleted_mortality_rate
 --------------------------------
-Purpose -- Need to calculate the cause-deleted mortality rate so that simulants can die from causes not explicitly modeled in the microsimulation.

-Functionality -- Uses sum_up_csmrs_for_all_causes_in_microsim to sum up the csmrs for all causes in the microsim.

-Dependencies -- Used in base_population.py
+Used by -- Used in base_population.py

 Assumptions -- That we can subtract the csmrs for the causes we care about to get the cause-deleted mortality rate